myrasaet/UPCHAT/README.md

 - What is UP’s tuition rate?

 ## Set-up
 Open command line in the same directory of this project.
+Python version should be between 2.7 and 3.10

 1. Install venv
     ```bash